Huqicheng/zheap/src/backend/access/zheap/README.md

 Alignment padding
 ------------------
 We omit all alignment padding for pass-by-value types.
-Even in the current heap, we never point directly to such values, so the alignment padding doesn’t help much; it lets us fetch the value using a single instruction, but that is all.
+Even in the current heap, we never point directly to such values, so the alignment padding doesnâ€™t help much; it lets us fetch the value using a single instruction, but that is all.
 Pass-by-reference types will work as they do in the heap.
 Many pass-by-reference data types will be varlena data types (typlen = -1) with short varlena headers so